MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ### Limitations

-- One-to-one mapping between a Dataverse organization and an Azure Data Lake Storage account.
+- Only one-to-one mapping between a Dataverse organization and an Azure Data Lake Storage account.
 Once a Dataverse organization is connected to a storage account, it can't connect to another storage account.
 This limitation prevents Dataverse from populating multiple storage accounts.
 - Data sharing won't work if an Azure Private Link setup is needed to access your Azure Data Lake Storage account because it's behind a firewall.
 Dataverse currently doesn't support the connection to private endpoints through Private Link.

 ### Set up security groups on your own Azure Data Lake Storage

-1. Create two security groups on your Azure subscription: one **Reader** security group and one **Contributor** security group and set the Microsoft Dataverse service as the owner for both security groups.
+1. Create two security groups on your Azure subscription - one **Reader** security group and one **Contributor** security group and set the Microsoft Dataverse service as the owner for both security groups.

-1. Manage the Access Control List (ACL) on the *CustomerInsights* container in your storage account via these security groups.
-Add the Microsoft Dataverse service and any Dataverse-based business applications like Dynamics 365 Marketing to the **Reader** security group with **read-only** permissions.
-Add *only* the Customers Insights application to the **Contributor** security group to grant both **read and write** permissions to write profiles and insights.
+1. Manage the Access Control List (ACL) on the `customerinsights` container in your storage account through these security groups.
+   1. Add the Microsoft Dataverse service and any Dataverse-based business applications like Dynamics 365 Marketing to the **Reader** security group with **read-only** permissions.
+   1. Add *only* the Customers Insights application to the **Contributor** security group to grant both **read and write** permissions to write profiles and insights.

 ### Set up PowerShell